pataraco/iac/exercises/auto_website/README.md

 # To-Do
 1. Create a AWS Lambda function to automatically remove Chef nodes/clients from the Chef Server once their state becomes 'terminated'
-2. Use AWS KMS & Parameter Store to store/retrieve the Chef Server validator.pem
-3. Create a web servers via Ansible
+2. Create a web servers via Ansible
    a. set up codecommit repo to push/pull ansible code
    b. use KMS for codecommit credentials